top of page

 Encounter #3

-Avita is haunted by memories of when was babysitting a little boy that accidently shoots himself with his father's gun.
+Avita is haunted by memories of when she was babysitting a little boy that accidently shoots himself with his father's gun.

 Swimming Pool